Virajdatt/hap_tests/README.md

 it gets reflected in the image and
 ![cookie change](/images/fapp_cookies.png)

-Clear cookies to see roundrobin in action, the request will be redirected to different backends,
+Clear cookies and refresh to see roundrobin in action, the request will be redirected to different backends,
 ![clear cookies](/images/clear-cookies.png)

 ## setup instructions